naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Clara: The flat style is really neat!

-Arrietty: I especially like the posing here.
+Arrietty Happy: I especially like the posing here.
 I feel cool!

 Nadine: You look like you're about to do some pretty magic!